 $10 -Associate Member (a Primary Member with another Maine ATV Club is required)

 If you'd like to mail in your payment and completed application, please mail it to:

 Turner Timberland ATV Club

 PO Box 142 Turner, Maine 04282

-If you choose this option, please fill out form below and mail in with payment to our PO Box address.
+If you choose this option, please provide the information requested in the "Membership Information" section below and mail in with payment to our PO Box address.

 Name & Location